LBPHacker/R216/manual.md

 `nop` simply does nothing.
 Under the hood it's `jn r0`, which is a fun and useless instruction.
-You could also use `mov r0, r0` for `nop`, which is the "blank" instruction whose opcode is `0x20000000`, but that updates flags according to the value in `r0`, so it doesn't exactly do nothing.
+You could also use `mov r0, r0` for `nop`, which is the "blank" instruction whose opcode is `0x20000000`, but that updates flags according to the value in `r0`, so it does _something_, which is against the principles of a proper no-operation instruction.

 ### SHL, SHR, SCL, SCR -- shift